 In recent years, media monitoring has become a major part of business intelligence, providing important insights into the conversation surrounding your brand as well as your competitors.

 The media is where key business conversations take place.
 It is important to know how your brand is being portrayed in the media so that you build a positive perception of your brand.

 Media monitoring not only allows you to track the conversations around your brand but it also lets you measure the performance of PR campaigns, identify leads and influencers as well as build relationships with the media and other stakeholders.
 For these reasons, media monitoring can —and should — be considered a necessity.
 Not convinced?
-Here are five more benefits of media monitoring: 1.
+Here are six more benefits of media monitoring: 1.
 Keep an eye on all marketing channels

 With the high volumes of data available today, sifting through it to find mentions of your brand is just about impossible to do on your own, which is why media monitoring is vital.